8. Clip View

 When multiple audio clips with different Gain values are selected, the value range is shown with split triangle handles on the Gain slider.

 The Pitch knob control shifts the clip pitch in semitones.
 This amount can also be adjusted using the value field on the left underneath the knob.
-To the right of the semitone value field is another value field for fine-tine transpoing in cents (100 cents = one semitone).
+To the right of the semitone value field is another value field for fine-tine transposing in cents (100 cents = one semitone).

 8.2.6 Destructive Sample Editing